aspose-tasks/Aspose.Tasks-Documentation/cpp/release-notes/release-notes-2020/aspose-tasks-for-cpp-20-7-release-notes/_index.md

 Aspose.Tasks for C++ is based on the .NET version of the API and provides strictly the same functionality as Aspose.Tasks for .NET provides, excluding printing, database I/O operations, and EMF/WMF format support.

 ## **Breaking change in Project Server credential usage**
-In Aspose.Tasks for .NET 20.7 the requirements to a site URL for Project Server credentials have been changed.
+In Aspose.Tasks for C++ 20.7 the requirements to a site URL for Project Server credentials have been changed.

 Users now should specify the full URL of PWA endpoint when using ProjectServerCredentials:

-Before Aspose.Tasks for .NET 20.7:
+Before Aspose.Tasks for C++ 20.7:
 {{< highlight cpp >}}
 var windowsCredentials = ...
 var projectServerCredentials = new ProjectServerCredentials("https://project_server_instance.local", windowsCredentials);
 {{< /highlight >}}

-Since Aspose.Tasks for .NET 20.7:
+Since Aspose.Tasks for C++ 20.7:
 {{< highlight cpp >}}
 var windowsCredentials = ...
 var projectServerCredentials = new ProjectServerCredentials("https://project_server_instance.local/sites/pwa", windowsCredentials);